Self-employed income calculator

 There are many reasons why self-employed people may opt to forego business insurance.
 This could be due to financial constraints, worries about irregular income (and therefore seeing insurance premiums as an additional financial burden), or a lack of awareness about how important business insurance is.
 Underestimating the risks associated with the profession or overestimating the ability to weather potential setbacks can also lead to some forgoing insurance as a cost saving measure.

-However, it's crucial for self-employed people to consider business insurance due to the inherent risks associated with the nature of self-employment.
-Without insurance, self- employed people are vulnerable to financial devastation in the event of accidents or allegations of negligence.
+However, its crucial for self-employed people to consider business insurance due to the inherent risks associated with the nature of self-employment.
+Without insurance, self-employed people are vulnerable to financial devastation in the event of accidents or allegations of negligence.
 Insurance provides a safety net, offering protection against unexpected expenses and liabilities safeguarding both personal and professional assets.
 Moreover, it enhances credibility and peace of mind, allowing freelancers to focus on work without worrying about any potential financial setbacks.

 What kind of insurance should self-employed people be considering?

 Knowing the insurance you need to provide your business with the correct level of protection can be half the battle.
-Here's a list of what kind of self-employed insurance might be right for you:
+Heres a list of what kind of self-employed insurance might be right for you:

 • Public Liability Insurance

-This type of insurance is not legally required for most businesses, but it is considered necessary if you have any interactions with third parties or visit client.
+This type of insurance is not legally required for most businesses, but it is considered necessary if you have any interactions with third parties or visit clients.
 It covers claims for personal injury or property damage that a third party suffers while on your premises or due to your business activities.

 It is worth considering this type of insurance if you're a: